jxubb/UAlberta-Multimedia-Master-Program--Pothole-Detection-with-Dash-Cam/README.md

 ### [YOLO: Real-Time Object Detection](https://pjreddie.com/darknet/yolo/)

-This project is modofied based on [AlexeyDB's fork](https://github.com/AlexeyAB/darknet) of Darknet Yolo that runs on Windows and Linux.
+This project is modofied based on [AlexeyDB's fork](https://github.com/AlexeyAB/darknet) of Darknet tiny Yolov3 that runs on Windows and Linux.
 Before implementing pothole detection with this repository, please follow the instruction of [AlexeyDB's fork](https://github.com/AlexeyAB/darknet).
 Custom object detection tutorial can also be found in [How to train](https://github.com/AlexeyAB/darknet#how-to-train-to-detect-your-custom-objects) in AlexeyDB's README file.
 The modified files can be found in [this Github repository](https://github.com/jxubb/UAlberta-Multimedia-Master-Program--Pothole-Detection-with-Dash-Cam).